GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Introduction

-This paper places a primary emphasis on enhancing the temporal module within our framework.
-To this end, we introduce a novel G-Dev layer (as shown in Figure~\ref{figure1}) on the temporal graph, which refers to the graph with the node feature as time series.
-This layer utilizes the sliding window to summarize the local information via the principled path development, offering time dimension benefit and robustness to missing data and irregular sampling.
-Moreover, we propose the GCN-DevLSTM network, composed of the CNN-based branch and G-Devlopment-based branch for SAR.
-While retaining the effectiveness of graph convolution for modeling spatial relationships among joints, the GCN-DevLSTM network exploits the hybrid capacity of G-Dev layer and LSTM for handling temporal dynamics.
-Our GCN-DevLSTM is flexible to incorporate with different GCN backbones.
-This combination captures discriminative temporal features and improves performance.
-Experimental results on three commonly used datasets Chalearn 2013, NTU 60 and NTU 120 show that our approach with the GCN backbone being topology-non-shared graph from CTRGCN~\cite{chen2021channel} outperforms other methods, demonstrating the effectiveness and robustness of our proposed temporal module.
+Motivated by these observations, this paper focuses on improving temporal modeling within GCN-based frameworks.
+To this end, we introduce a novel G-Dev layer (as shown in Figure~\ref{figure1}) on the temporal graph, where each node is associated with time-series features.
+This layer utilizes a sliding window to summarize local temporal information via the principled path development, offering time dimension benefit and robustness to missing data and irregular sampling.
+Building on this, we propose the GCN-DevLSTM network, which retains the effectiveness of graph convolution for modeling spatial relationships among joints while leveraging the hybrid capacity of the G-Dev layer and LSTM to capture temporal dynamics.
+To further enrich structural modeling, we additionally incorporate a line graph stream to capture complementary higher-order relationships between skeletal connections.
+Our GCN-DevLSTM is flexible and can be integrated with different GCN backbones.
+Experimental results on NTU-60, NTU-120, and Chalearn2013 demonstrate that our approach consistently improves strong GCN baselines on NTU datasets and achieves competitive performance across all benchmarks.
+Furthermore, leveraging the properties of path development, our method exhibits significantly enhanced robustness under challenging conditions such as missing or irregular frames.

 We summarize our main contributions as follows: \begin{itemize} \item We design a novel and principled graph development (\textbf{G-Dev}) layer for analyzing temporal graph data by extending the path development originally applied to vector-valued time series.
-As a generic network on graph data with time-varying node attributes, G-Dev exhibits efficacy and robustness to irregular sampling and missing data. \item We introduce the novel \textbf{GCN-DevLSTM} network for skeleton-based action recognition that effectively combines the G-Dev layer with LSTM to capture complex temporal dynamics. \item Experimental results demonstrate that our designed model outperforms other state-of-the-art models in SAR in terms of \emph{accuracy} and \emph{robustness}. \end{itemize}
+As a generic network on graph data with time-varying node attributes, G-Dev exhibits efficacy and robustness to irregular sampling and missing data. \item We introduce the novel \textbf{GCN-DevLSTM} network for skeleton-based action recognition that effectively combines the G-Dev layer with LSTM to capture complex temporal dynamics. \item We further incorporate the line graph as an additional stream to capture complementary higher-order structural information, which provides further performance gains in strong multi-stream settings. \item Extensive experiments demonstrate that our method consistently improves strong GCN baselines on NTU datasets and achieves competitive performance across benchmarks, while providing enhanced robustness under challenging conditions.